Roboost-Robotics/firmware/README.md

 ## Configuration

-For pin and hardware configuration, changes can be made in the [conf_hardware.h](conf/conf_hardware.h) file.
+For pin and hardware configuration (things like wheel dimensions, track width, etc.), changes can be made in the [conf_hardware.h](conf/conf_hardware.h) file.
 To change the hardware drivers, the [core.cpp](src/core.cpp) file needs to be modified.
 The [conf_network_example.h](conf/conf_network_example.h) file can be used to configure the network settings.
 Rename the file to `conf_network.h` and fill in the apropriate values to use it.

 As mentioned in the [Installation](#installation) section, the micro-ROS agent can be configured to use either a wifi or serial connection.
 The default configuration is to use a wifi connection.
 To use a serial connection, the [platformio.ini](platformio.ini) file needs to be modified.
 Remove `board_microros_transport = wifi` and adapt the [core.cpp](src/core.cpp) file to use the serial connection.